Medically reviewed by Dr. Barakath Badusha Bin Abdul Kareem, Consultant Cardiologist

 Managing hypertension doesn’t always begin with medication.
 Small, consistent lifestyle changes can significantly lower blood pressure.

 Think of food as fuel.
 Replacing salty snacks with fruits, vegetables, whole grains, and lean proteins helps your arteries stay flexible.
-Foods rich in potassium, like bananas and spinach, balance out sodium levels and naturally lower pressure.
+Foods rich in potassium, like bananas and spinach, balance out sodium levels and naturally lower pressure. - Stay Active Without Overdoing It

 Excess weight forces your heart to work harder.
-Shedding even 5–10% of your body weight can have a dramatic impact on lowering hypertension risks.
+Shedding even 5–10% of your body weight can have a dramatic impact on lowering hypertension risks. - Prioritise Stress Reduction and Sleep

 Stress reduction techniques like deep breathing, meditation, or yoga can lower blood pressure by calming the nervous system.
-Just as important is sleep—consistent, quality rest allows your body to repair itself.
+Just as important is sleep, consistent, quality rest allows your body to repair itself.
 Poor sleep, on the other hand, raises stress hormones and worsens hypertension.

 Medications and When They Become Necessary